sagemath/sagewiki_to_gh-2022-10-10/days57.md

     Travel funding request: (indicate approximate amount) }}}

-Please add a few words about your project for the workshop.
+Please add a few words about your project(s) for the workshop.

 If you request travel funding, please also add a link to a short CV or include an outline of your CV.